Western Kentucky vs. UTSA C-USA Championship NCAA Football Odds, Plays and Insights | December 3, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 73-point total in four of 11 games (36.4%) this season.
+- Western Kentucky and its opponents have combined for 74.5 points -- this matchup's point total -- just twice this season.

-- The combined points per game average of the two teams, 80.2, is 7.2 points more than Friday's over/under.
+- The combined points per game average of the two teams, 80.2, is 5.7 points above Friday's over/under.

-- These two squads combine to surrender 49.2 points per game, 23.8 fewer than this contest's over/under.
+- The 49.2 combined points per game that these two squads have allowed this season are 25.3 fewer than the 74.5 total in this contest.

-- Hilltoppers games have an average total of 66.9 points this season, 6.1 fewer than Friday's over/under.
+- The Hilltoppers and their opponents score an average of 66.9 points per game, 7.6 fewer than Friday's total.

-- The 58.7 PPG average total in Roadrunners games this season is 14.3 points fewer than this game's over/under.
+- In 2021, games involving the Roadrunners have averaged a total of 58.7 points, 15.8 fewer than this game's set over/under.

 Western Kentucky Stats and Trends

-- The Hilltoppers have been favored by 3.5 points or more seven times this season and are 5-2 ATS in those matchups.
+- The Hilltoppers are 5-2 ATS when favored by 3.5 points or more this season.

 - Western Kentucky's games this year have hit the over on seven of 11 set point totals (63.6%).

-- Western Kentucky is 8-3 against the spread and 8-4 overall this season when the team puts up more than 22.2 points.
+- When Western Kentucky records more than 22.2 points, it is 8-3 against the spread and 8-4 overall.

-- Western Kentucky is 8-3 against the spread and 8-4 overall when the team picks up over 346.0 yards.
+- Western Kentucky is 8-3 against the spread and 8-4 overall when the team totals over 346.0 yards.

 - This year, the Hilltoppers have 16 turnovers, seven fewer than the Roadrunners have takeaways (23).